 Silk Hiding Steel: This seems to be the default state of Yamani women.
 We don't get to see them in action, but after Neal interrupts a game of fan toss, Yuki tells him the following Yamani proverb, right before she uses the fan to slice up a wooden tent pole as if it were made of paper.

 Beware the women of the warrior class, for all they touch is both beautiful and deadly.

-- What Could Have Been: Pierce's original idea was that Wyldon would become the main villain, defecting and leading an army against Tortall rather than accepting a female knight.
-Her husband convinced her to change it, and many fans agree it was much for the better.
+What Could Have Been: Pierce's original idea was that Wyldon would become the main villain, defecting and leading an army against Tortall rather than accepting a female knight.
+It wasn't working, and she changed him to a Jerk with a Heart of Gold after talking about it with her husband, much to the better.

 Why Did It Have to Be Snakes?: Kel's fear of heights is crippling, making her freeze up and sometimes vomit.
 When Wyldon figures this out, he orders her to climb tall trees and landmarks to survey the area to get her over it, and she starts climbing walls in the Palace for the same reason.
 She kicks the worst parts of the fear after being forced to climb down Balor's Needle in Page, but she still never likes them.